 Backup withholding is not an additional tax.
-Any amounts withholding is not an additional tax.
-Any amounts withholding rules may be allowed as a refund or credit against a holder's US federal income tax liability, if any, provided the required information is given to the IRS on a timely basis.
+Any amounts withheld under the backup withholding rules may be allowed as a refund or credit against a holder's US federal income tax liability, if any, provided the required information is given to the IRS on a timely basis.